-Much of the traditional Thanksgiving menu is naturally gluten free.
-The turkey, mashed potatoes, cranberry sauce, yams, and green beans, all can easily be made gluten free.
+Much of the traditional Thanksgiving menu is naturally gluten-free.
+The turkey, mashed potatoes, cranberry sauce, sweet potato casserole, and green beans can easily be made gluten-free with little fuss.

-However, there are two items that are inherently full of gluten: (1) the dinner rolls and (2) the stuffing.
+However, two items on the Thanksgiving table are inherently full of gluten: (1) the dinner rolls and (2) the stuffing.

 Gluten-Free Stuffing Mixes